-If any undesirable behavior occurs when WLM is running, it can be stopped using the wlmcntrl $\,$ -o command.
+If any undesirable behavior occurs when WLM is running, it can be stopped using the wlmcntrl -o command.
 Stopping WLM will turn off all WLM management of resources, and the system behavior will quickly return to the normal state.

-3.5.3 Additional characteristics
+3.4.3 LoadLeveler and WLM